IKIAM-NPLab/Amazonia_Honey/HS_GCMS_Spectral_Deconvolution.md

-The present document aims to record the HS-GC-EI (Q)MS spectral deconvolution procedure of the volatile profile of honeys of 3 native bee species (*Tetragonisca angustula*, *Melipona fasciculata*, *Melipona fuscopilosa*) from 3 different localities in the Chontapunta parish, Tena, Ecuadorian Amazonia region.
+The present document aims to record the HS-GC-EI (Q)MS spectral deconvolution procedure of the volatile profile of honeys of 3 native bee species (*Melipona fasciculata*, *Melipona fuscopilosa*, and *Tetragonisca angustula*) from 3 different localities in the Chontapunta parish, Tena, Ecuadorian Amazonia region.

 The workflow used is taken from the paper [eRah: A Computational Tool Integrating Spectral Deconvolution and Alignment with Quantification and